lchdl/sgl/README.md

 ### For Windows (Visual Studio IDE)
 1. If you are using <b>Visual Studio 2017</b>, things will become much more simpler, I have provided the precompiled libraries, include headers, and all external dependencies in [<b>here</b>](https://drive.google.com/file/d/11XBagdOkChDR2-2krSxKdTlhQcbmsMoI/view?usp=sharing) for download.

-   > Otherwise, you may need to compile all external libraries using you own version of Visual Studio.
+   > Otherwise, you may need to compile all external libraries using your own version of Visual Studio.

 2. Using CMake build system (<b>cmake-gui</b>) to generate Visual Studio solutions.
 Select "<b>x64</b>" platform.
 CMake will prompt you to <b>specify the path for compiled libraries and the location of include headers</b> (shown below).